 This produces:

-EQUINOX JONQUIL OXAZINE OXIDIZE QUIXOTE QWERTYS SQUAWKS
+EQUINOX JONQUIL QUIXOTE QULLIQS+S

 This question arises on a regular basis: What are the longest words with